Master of City and Regional Planning, University of North Carolina at Chapel Hill, specialization in housing and community development.

 Aspen joined Triangle J Council of Governments in July 2015 after working as a Community Planner for the North Carolina Department of Transportation.
 Aspen previously worked for Alamance County and the Town of Hillsborough and interned with the Center for Community Self-Help.
 Prior professional experience includes comprehensive planning, bicycle and pedestrian planning, community impact assessments, historic preservation, affordable housing policy, and neighborhood revitalization initiatives.

-Works on regional issues integrating affordable housing, transportation, land use, equity, environmental quality and infrastructure.
+Works on regional issues integrating affordable housing, transportation, land use, economic development, and equity.

 - Provide technical assistance and organizational support in understanding and addressing affordable housing needs